Blanche of Namur: Queenship

 The future saint Bridget of Sweden served as magistra or mistress of the robes to the queen at an unknown period, and regularly socialized with the royal couple before she left Sweden for Rome in 1349, and Bridget left descriptions of them and their court.
 In the will of the royal couple from 1 May 1346, they made large donations to Bridget's planned Vadstena Abbey and asked to be buried there.
 Bridget, however, opposed their burial in her convent, and described the royal couple in a negative fashion.
 She accused Queen Blanche of having been a negative influence on state affairs by discrediting capable advisers before the king; "She is a snake with the tongue of a harlot, the bile of dragons in her heart and the most bitter poison in her flesh.
 Therefore all her eggs became poisonous.
 Lucky are those who never experience their burden."
 Bridget expressed great dislike over the fact that the king and queen decided to live in a marriage without intercourse after the queen's seventh pregnancy; she claims that this was the reason for the king's rumored homosexuality, that Queen Blanche had been responsible when King Magnus made his controversial favorite Bengt Algotsson duke of Finland, and that Algotsson was the lover of them both.

-In the 1350s, a crisis occurred because of the Black Death in Sweden and Norway and the failed politics in the Baltic, followed by the division of the kingdom of Sweden and Norway when their second son Haakon VI of Norway was declared of legal majority and free from his father's regency, resulting in the end of the united kingdoms of Sweden and Norway.
+In the 1350s, a crisis occurred because of the Black Death in Sweden and Norway and the failed politics in the Baltic, followed by the division of the kingdom of Sweden and Norway, in 1355, when their second son Haakon VI of Norway was declared of legal majority and free from his father's regency, resulting in the end of the First Swedish–Norwegian union.
 In 1356, the opposition supported their eldest son Eric in a rebellion against his parents, resulting in a mediation where king Magnus had to make Eric his co-ruler and divide Sweden between them.
 During this conflict, Queen Blanche seems to have supported her husband against their son.
 When Eric and his wife Beatrix died in 1359, Blanche was accused of having poisoned them, accusations that are however regarded as but propaganda against her.
 It is now believed that they died from the plague.

 Albert Edelfelt's romanticised painting of Blanche of Namur and her son Haakon, singing the children's song "Rida rida ranka, hästen heter Blanka...
 (Riding a horse named Blanche...)"

 From 1359, she seems to have resided in Tønsberg Castle in Norway.
 Tønsberg was a part of her dower lands, and she ruled the area as her dower.
 It appears that her finances were somewhat strained during these years.

 On 9 April 1363, she and Magnus attended the wedding of their son Haakon with Margaret, daughter of Valdemar IV of Denmark, in Copenhagen.
 Shortly after the wedding, Blanche fell ill and died.
 The cause of death and the place where she is buried are unknown.